pateldeev/cs480Patel/PA9/README.md

   * ESC: Will properly close all windows and exit program

 ## Configuration File
-This program makes use of configuration files to initalize various parameters.
+This program makes use of configuration files to initialize various parameters.
 The configuration file can be loaded with the '-l' command line flag.
 By default, the "launch/DefaultConfig.txt" file is loaded.
 The data in the file must appear in the order shown.
 Note that changing certain parameters may cause unintended consequences.
 Adding new lines/variables may cause errors.

 ## IMGUI Menu System
 There is a menu system that runs in a separate window.
 The menu system may be opened and closed with the 'm' key. <br>